-In compliance with the Code of Conduct for Board Members and Senior Management Personnel adopted by the Company, all the Board Members and Senior Management Personnel have affirmed the compliance with the 'Code of Conduct' for the financial year ended March 31, 2021 by furnishing a certificate to this effect.
-A declaration to this effect signed by Mrs. Neera Sharma, Whole Time Director (designated as 'Chief Executive Officer' of the Company) as on August 04, 2021 forms part of this report as Annexure - I.
+In compliance with the Code of Conduct for Board Members and Senior Management Personnel adopted by the Company, all the Board Members and Senior Management Personnel have affirmed the compliance with the 'Code of Conduct' for the financial year ended March 31, 2022 by furnishing a certificate to this effect.
+A declaration to this effect signed by Mrs. Neera Sharma, Whole Time Director as on August 25, 2022 (designated as 'Chief Executive Officer' of the Company) forms part of this report as Annexure - I.